Forks of Slackware Linux, Oldest Surviving Linux Distribution

 When we merge the two thoughts: using Slackware Linux, we get the core stability and architecture of Slackware; while adding tweaks, tools and modifications we can improve ease of use and functionality.
 A fork of Slackware Linux distribution can help us achieve just that.

-Detailed Comparison of Slackware Forks
+Comparison of Slackware Forks

 Salix OS